 This edition does not contain answers to exercises or quizzes.

-The ICD-10-CM and ICD-10-PCS Coding Handbook is the only guide published in collaboration with the Central Office on ICD-10-CM/PCS (formerly Central Office on ICD-9-CM) of the American Hospital Association.
-ICD-10-CM and ICD-10-PCS are the HIPAA code sets that replaced ICD-9-CM in the U.S. on October 1, 2015.
+The ICD-10-CM and ICD-10-PCS Coding Handbook is the only guide published in collaboration with the Central Office on ICD-10-CM/PCS of the American Hospital Association.
+ICD-10-CM and ICD-10-PCS are the HIPAA code set standard for diagnosis and inpatient procedures in the U.S.

 Each chapter includes an overview that highlights important points, as well as “learning outcomes” and “terms to know” features that help readers understand and absorb new information.
 A “Remember...” feature provides sidebar comments or facts that alert readers to special information or perspectives.
 Expanded indexes enhance the speed of finding and applying new information.